neumannjan/marketplace/docs/en/development.md

 $ php artisan db:seed
 ```

+By doing this, `storage/search/users.index` and `storage/search/offers.index` files may have been created.
+In that case please ensure that they are both readable and writable by the web server.
+(This is ensured automatically if you are using provided `docker-compose.yml`.)

 ## Running tests

 [Codeception](https://codeception.com/) is used here.
 However, the vast majority of the application is uncovered by tests due to time pressure.